Last revised May 26, 2023.

 Apparently, the two arches at the bottom of the panel were once two concentric circles that encompassed the entire panel; the top part has flaked off in time and fallen into the lake.
 To the right of the panel are five horizontal lines, the meaning of which we will never really know.

 As for the spheres, there are a couple of explanations.
 One has to do with the passage of time – a period of four days – to accomplish some unstated deed.
 Schoolcraft gives such an explanation.
-The interpretation port forward by Conway related the spheres to the Midewiwin, the Anishinaabe society of shamans.
+On the other hand, Conway related the spheres to the Midewiwin, the Anishinaabe society of shamans.
 With each sphere representing a level of power, the fourth level is the highest level of spiritual power attainable.
-Conway’s book, chapter 10 (“Secrets of The Horse and Rider Panel”), provides a thought-provoking analysis.
+Conway’s book, chapter 10 (“Secrets of The Horse and Rider Panel”), provides an explanation of his analysis.

 Barely visible these days is the cross whose base begins at the top of the fourth sphere and the canoe with a solitary paddler about halfway up on the left side.